 |Diaphragm||12%||~6-12 in 100|

 Figures were taken from the World Health Organisation (WHO)

 What to Do if You Fear that a Contraception Method Has Failed?

-While every method of birth control can theoretically fail (even sterilisation procedures have been known to reverse), using contraception can drastically reduce the chance of an unwanted pregnancy.
+While every method of birth control can theoretically fail (even sterilisation procedures have been known to reverse, though this is very rare), using contraception can drastically reduce the chance of an unwanted pregnancy.
 Choosing the option that best fits your needs, and even combining contraceptive methods will increase the overall effectiveness.
-For example using a male condom and the birth control pill will significantly reduce the average fail rate.
+For example using a male condom and the birth control pill will significantly reduce the overall failure rate.

 Nonetheless, contraception can fail even under correct use and guidance.
 If you fear that your birth control method has failed, here are a couple of suggestions on what you can do.

 If you know that your contraceptive method has failed, one option to avoid an unwanted pregnancy is to opt for over-the-counter emergency contraception.
 Also known as the "morning after pill", this pill can be taken as soon after sexual intercourse where you fear that your contraceptive failed.
 With many types of contraception, you might not know of the failure until you miss your menstruation period.
 However, a broken condom, to name just one example, is often noticeable and will allow you to make a decision regarding emergency contraception.
 Furthermore, if you missed taking your daily birth control pill and had sex without a condom, taking an emergency contraception pill might be a good idea.
 In the United Kingdom, the morning after pill is a free service on the NHS which can be provided by your local pharmacy.